Ethel S. Gilbert, Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Radiation Epidemiology Branch|

 Ethel S. Gilbert received a B.A. in mathematics from Oberlin College and an M.P.H. and Ph.
-D. in Biostatistics from the University of Michigan.
+D. in biostatistics from the University of Michigan.
 She spent several years as a senior staff scientist at Battelle Pacific Northwest National Laboratory, where her research focused on epidemiologic studies of nuclear workers and on analyzing data from experimental animal studies, and also spent a year at the Radiation Effects Research Foundation in Hiroshima, Japan.
 Dr. Gilbert joined the NCI in 1996 as an Expert and received the NIH Merit Award in 2003.
 Dr. Gilbert is a fellow of the American Statistical Association and an honorary member of the National Council on Radiation Protection and Measurements.
 She was a member of the National Academy of Sciences BEIR VII Committee on Health Risks from Exposure to Low Levels of Ionizing Radiation, and was also a member of the study group for the 15-country nuclear worker study.
+Dr. Gilbert became a special volunteer in 2018.

 In most countries, exposure to nuclear workers has been deliberately limited as a protection to the worker.
 Thus, studies of these workers offer a direct assessment of risks from exposure to radiation at low doses and dose rates, and provide a check on A-bomb survivor-based estimates that form the basis of radiation protection standards.
 I have served on the main study group and also on the epidemiology and dosimetry subgroups for the planning and implementing of the 15-country nuclear worker study, which combined data on about 400,000 nuclear workers in 15 countries.
 Risk estimates for leukemia (excluding chronic lymphatic leukemia) and all cancers excluding leukemias were compatible with those that provide the basis for radiation protection standards, but confidence intervals were wide.